 - Occupancy rates were raised from 76% in Q1 2010 to 97% in Q1 2015.

-- Occupancy over 90% has been maintained for four years (17 consecutive quarters).
+- Occupancy of over 90% has been maintained for four years (17 consecutive quarters).

-- Property value was increased by nearly 100%.
+- The property value was increased by nearly 100%.